-Sweden’s anti-immigration nationalists said on Tuesday they would back the conservative opposition’s budget proposal over the government’s, putting Prime Minister Stefan Löfven’s political survival in doubt.
+Sweden’s anti-immigration nationalists have said they will back the conservative opposition’s budget proposal over the government’s, putting Prime Minister Stefan Löfven’s political survival in doubt.

-Earlier, Löfven had suggested he would stand down if his minority government of Social Democrats and Green failed to win parliamentary support for its spending plans.
+Earlier, Löfven had suggested he would resign if his minority government of Social Democrats and Green failed to win parliamentary support for its spending plan.

-The conservative and liberal Alliance introduced a budget proposal of its own on Tuesday.
-If the Sweden Democrats indeed vote with the Alliance parties, Löfven would be legally obligated to carry out their plans.
+The conservative and liberal Alliance parties introduced a budget proposal of their own on Tuesday.
+If the Sweden Democrats do vote with the Alliance, Löfven would be legally obligated to carry out their plans.

-Löfven’s Social Democrats won a plurality of the seats in parliament with 31 percent support in September’s election which led to the resignation of Alliance leader John Fredrik Reinfeldt.
+Löfven’s Social Democrats won a plurality of the seats in parliament with 31 percent support in September, forcing the resignation of Alliance leader John Fredrik Reinfeldt.

 The Sweden Democrats came in third with almost 13 percent support, giving them the balance of power.
-Yet all other parties ruled out joining them in a coalition.
+All other parties have ruled out cooperating with them.